Welcome and Goals:

 Thank you for your interest in the University of Nebraska Medical Center (UNMC) Infectious Diseases Fellowship Training Program.
 The UNMC ID Fellowship Program is designed to provide education and training in the practice of both clinical infectious diseases and research techniques in infectious diseases.
 Fellows will develop the skills necessary to provide expert consultation and management of patients with a wide variety of infectious diseases along with the skills needed to perform or interpret both clinical and basic science research.
 The first year of fellowship is devoted to acquiring clinical proficiency in both inpatient and outpatient aspects of infectious diseases care while the second year is increasingly focused on research activities with continued training in managing continuity of care in the outpatient setting and ID electives.
-A third year of training is encouraged to better prepare the fellow for a career as a lifelong learner by expanding upon productive and independent research.
+A third year of training is available to better prepare the fellow for a career as a lifelong learner by expanding upon productive and independent research.
 A third year in critical care medicine with the opportunity for board certification is also available at UNMC.

 The University of Nebraska Medical Center is a comprehensive health science center with approximately 2600 students in colleges of medicine, nursing, pharmacy, dentistry, public health, and allied health professions.
 Nebraska Medicine is the primary teaching facility for UNMC.
 Over 1000 physicians staff the 689 bed flag-ship hospital and care for greater than 23,000 yearly admissions.
 Nebraska Medicine is a regional referral and trauma center and is well-respected for innovative work in oncology & hematopoetic stem cell transplantation, solid organ transplantation, neurosciences, and cardiovascular diseases.
 UNMC and Nebraska Medicine continue to grow and are currently building the Fred and Pamela Buffett Cancer Center, a 108-bed cancer inpatient hospital with an associated 98-laboratory research tower adjacent to Nebraska Medicine.